knpuniversity/oo/knpu/episode3/interfaces.md

 Stepping back and looking at `ShipStorageInterface` I want you to think of this as acting just like an abstract class with two functions that need to be filled in.
 An important difference is that you don't extend interfaces.
-Instead, we'll use a new keyword called `implements` and our updated file name `ShipStorageInterface`.
+Instead, we'll use a new keyword called `implements` and our updated class name `ShipStorageInterface`.
 This new line says that the `JsonFileShipStorage` must include the functions inside of `ShipStorageInterface`.